mankeli/hashembler/readme.markdown

 Greetings and thanks
 ------------
 Slammer/Camelot for the KickAssembler.
-It's awful macro language was the reason I started this. :)
+It's powerfulness combined to a awful macro language was the reason why I started this. :)

 Graham/Oxyron and Visual6502 for a opcode lists which were used to generate the macros.

 -----

 Copyright (c) 2013-2016 Mankeli/Extend^LHB

 released under the MIT license